mikkeloscar/aurweb-vagrant/README.md

 Copy or symlink `Vagrantfile` and `bootstrap.sh` into the root of you `aurweb` repo.
 Change directory to `aurweb` and run `vagrant up`.
 This will boot a virtual machine + install and setup everything needed for running aurweb.
-It will also build `openssh-aur` which might take some time.

 When the machine is booted and ready the aur website will be available at `http://localhost:8080` on your host machine.